my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 <img src="{{ site.baseurl}}/images/image-20221214173303503.png" alt="image-20221214173303503" style="zoom:50%;" />

 -   Entering: left (or middle lane)
-    -   recommend using the <span style="color:chartreuse">left lane</span>: have to be careful because there are no road markings when you enter, note that it's easy to drift to the middle lane if you come in too quickly; <span style="color:chartreuse">you have to keep it all the way to the left!</span>
+    -   recommend using the <span style="color:#32CD32">left lane</span>: have to be careful because there are no road markings when you enter, note that it's easy to drift to the middle lane if you come in too quickly; <span style="color:#32CD32">you have to keep it all the way to the left!</span>
         -   exit onto the left lane on the Ring Rd;
     -   if using the middle lane, you exit onto the right lane if you don't change lanes on the roundabout;